Spanish is the second most spoken language in the world.

 - Listen a lot to how native speakers speak to improve your Spanish pronunciation.
 Watching movies or listening to podcasts in their original language will help you

-toappreciate the subtleties of the spoken language and assimilate them into your pronunciation. - Put into practice what you learn in your intensive Spanish classes.
+toappreciate the subtleties of the spoken language and assimilate them into your pronunciation. - Put into practice what you learn in your intensive Spanish courses in Spain.
 Don’t worry if you make mistakes and don’t be afraid of being ridicule or not being understood.

 - Read out loud.
 This exercise will also help you lose your fear of public speaking and improve your Spanish pronunciation.